Cuba–Spain relations: Post independence

 In July 1992, Fidel Castro visited Spain for the first time to attend the 2nd Ibero-American Summit in Madrid.
 During his time in Spain, Castro also paid a visit to the town of Láncara in Galicia where his father was born.
 Castro returned to Spain in 1998 to meet with Spanish Prime Minister José María Aznar.

 In November 1999, Spanish monarch Juan Carlos I paid an official visit to Cuba and to attend the 9th Ibero-American Summit being held in Havana.
 He returned to Cuba in 2016 to attend Fidel Castro's funeral.

 In 2018, Spanish Prime Minister, Pedro Sánchez made an official visit to Cuba.
 While in Cuba, Prime Minister Sánchez met with Cuban President Miguel Díaz-Canel and both leaders signed a memorandum for the establishment of permanent political contacts through annual meetings.
 In November 2019, Felipe VI paid a state visit to Cuba.

+High-level visits

+Cuban President Fidel Castro and Spanish Prime Minister Adolfo Suárez in Havana; 1978.